 - It is necessary and important to check the project approval status, building license, housing registration and certificate of premises conformity with the requirements for habitability.

-- entering the building into the real estate register;
+- Whether the building is in the real estate register.

 You also need to check:

-- current price, which includes the total price with VAT, other payments related to the sale of real estate.
+- The current price which includes the total price including VAT and other payments related to the sale of real estate.

-How to buy real estate in Spain and which payment method to choose are the most interesting questions for investors.
+How to buy real estate in Spain and which payment method to choose are important questions for investors.

-Spanish banks offer loans to foreigners who do not live in the country, in addition, mortgage loans are specially reserved for them.
-Payments, both for the property you are buying and for administrative expenses, must generally be in euros.
-Many buyers, small or medium-sized investors, make payments directly to the seller and quickly complete the purchase of real estate for cash.
-In such cases, Law 7/2012 of October 29 limits the amount for transactions in Spain.
+Spanish banks offer loans to foreigners who do not live in the country and there are mortgage loans specially reserved for them.
+Payments, both for the property you are buying and administrative expenses, must generally be in euros.
+Many buyers or small or medium-sized investors make payments directly to the seller and quickly complete the purchase of real estate using cash.
+In these cases, Law 7/2012 of October 29 limits the amount.
 For those who are not tax residents, this amount is 15 000 €.
 Thus, if the money comes from abroad, you will have to make an international bank transfer.
 A very high commission will be charged for making a transfer from a foreign bank.
 It is important to choose a reliable and convenient bank that is most suitable for making a purchase.

-The buyer must pay all costs for the sale and purchase of real estate in Spain:
+The buyer must pay all costs for the sale and purchase of real estate in Spain such as:

-You need to know how to profitably buy a house in Spain and correctly in order for the transaction to bring the greatest benefit.
-At the same time, the stages of buying real estate in Spain include release and preparation of the necessary documents and the following steps
+You need to know how to profitably and correctly buy a house in Spain for the transaction to bring the greatest benefit.
+At the same time, the stages of buying real estate in Spain include the preparation of the necessary documents through the following steps:

 - Make sure that the property belongs to the seller and that it is free of administrative burdens or mortgages using the Land Registry.

 - Open a Spanish bank account.
-It is very good to have a bank account in the local currency of Spain to pay for your house and purchase expenses.
+It is very good to have a bank account in the local currency to pay for your house and other expenses.